 Resolution and Prevention (RAP)

-In 2010, 100% of girls demonstrated an increased understanding of the impact and consequences of their behaviors, as well as learned alternatives for expressing and managing anger.
-For more information, call 612-215-4361.
+Girls who complete the program show an increased understanding of the impact and consequences of their behaviors, as well as learned alternatives for expressing and managing anger.
+For more information, call 612-215-4123.

 Workshops and Outreach